The only reason I got to see Frank before he left for Akron was because he had nowhere else for his cat.

 “– c’mon junior this isn’t fair.
 What the fuck have…What have I done?”

 And the dozens of reasons spooled out in front of me, but I knew each would turn into a debate.
 I didn’t want replies and justifications.

 "You need to leave.
 Right now."

 He got up.
 I didn’t.
 I didn’t even look at him.
 I tried not to flinch when he threw the chair down, breaking it.
 I didn’t look at him when I knew he was looking at me, waiting for another chance.
 I turned back only after I heard that familiar poisonous engine start up.

 I went into the garage and Sheila had a Smith and Wesson Model 58 revolver dismantled in front of her.

 I opened the tiny fridge by the door and took out a can of beer.
-It dragged the other 5 with it.
-I was about to separate it, but I thought of better of it and just grabbed the whole thing.
+It dragged the other five with it.
+I was about to separate it, but I thought better of it and just grabbed the whole thing.

 "Yes, he’s gone.
 Again.
 For good."